gem/oq-engine/doc/engine/What's-new.md

 calculation still runs and complete, since sometimes you may not have site parameters data close enough to the sites of interests.

-16. We have parallelized the source splitting procedure with a good performance boost.
-There is also a flag `parallel_source_splitting` in openquake.cfg to disable this feature (default: true)
+17. We have parallelized the source splitting procedure with a good performance boost.
+There is also a flag `parallel_source_splitting` in openquake.cfg to disable this feature, should the need arise (default: true).

 Support for different platforms
 ----------------------------------------------------

 OpenQuake 1.5 fully supports both Ubuntu 12.04 and Ubuntu 14.04 and we provide packages for both platforms.
-However starting from OpenQuake 1.6 *we will release packages only for Ubuntu 14.04*.
+However, starting from OpenQuake 1.6 *we will release packages only for Ubuntu 14.04*.
-Ubuntu 12.04 will still be supported but you will have to install some dependencies which are not in the repositories of Ubuntu 12.04.
-The reason for the change is that the HDF5 libraries for Ubuntu 12.04 are too old (over 4 years old), buggy and less efficient compared to the ones for Ubuntu 14.04, which is now our official development platform.
+Ubuntu 12.04 will still be supported but you will have to install manually some dependencies which are not in the repositories of Ubuntu 12.04.
+The reason for the change is that the HDF5 libraries for Ubuntu 12.04 are too old (over 4 year old), buggy and less efficient compared to the ones for Ubuntu 14.04, which is now our official development platform.
 It is too expensive for us to mantain compatibility with such ancient software, so users wishing to use OpenQuake 1.6 on Ubuntu 12.04